 Is there a dose chart for Saxenda?

-Yes, the drug’s manufacturer provides Saxenda dosing instructions in the form of a chart.
+Yes, the drug’s manufacturer provides Saxenda dosing instructions in a chart in the drug’s prescribing information.
 Also, in the “Saxenda dosage” section above, there is a chart showing the typical schedule for increasing the Saxenda daily dose from the starting dosage until reaching the long-term dosage.

 However, only take the Saxenda dosage your doctor prescribes.
 Your doctor will provide Saxenda dosing directions before you start using the medication.
 They will recommend the dosage to take for your Saxenda first dose.
 And they’ll instruct you on how much your doses will increase and how often the doses will change.